citp/privacy-policy-historical/o/oe/oec/oecd.org.md

 **Notification of Changes**

-As the OECD creates new services that may generate a need to amend this privacy policy statement, you will find here the [Previous Privacy policy statement](http://www.oecd.org/document/49/0,3746,en_2649_201185_49041137_1_1_1_1,00.html).
+As the OECD creates new services that may generate a need to amend this privacy policy statement, you will find here the [previous privacy policy statement](https://web.archive.org/general/previousprivacypolicystatement.htm).

 **Privacy Support**